Hugo Theme Components, Modules, and All I Wanted Was Some Shortcodes

 From local testing to deployment

-Before you deploy your site by pushing to whereever your site is built from (like Netlify), you’ll have to comment out that replace line in go.mod again, because Netlify won’t know that local path of yours.
+Before you deploy your site by pushing to wherever your site is built from (like Netlify), you’ll have to comment out that replace line in go.mod again, because Netlify won’t know that local path of yours.

 I have now deleted my themes directory, ran git submodule deinit on both submodules, and it still works — even on netlify!
 So I’m reasonably confident that yes, this modules thing… it might actually not have been that complicated?